+In general, tutors who teach particular academic subjects have some kind of degree or equivalent qualifications.
+With the right tutoring platform and a tutor with the right qualifications, online tutoring is as effective as in-person tutoring.
 Choosing the right tutoring platform, especially one that allows you to choose your own tutor, is an important step in finding the most qualified tutor.
 So how do you judge what is important when looking for the right tutor?
 What does it matter and what doesn't?
 For example, if you don't have a qualified training certificate or an official qualification, it may be quite difficult for you to establish that you can meet established tutoring standards.

 Many students in the United States are looking for tutors who are different from conventional teachers and who have unique skills and experience, so for them, grades become irrelevant.
 As I said before, there is no legal qualification to provide tutoring except subject skill and knowledge.
 Perhaps the first thing on the minds of many when it comes to finding a qualified tutor in a subject is to consider the education of a tutor.
-While a firm knowledge of the subject and adequate academic credentials are prerequisites for any qualified tutor, they alone are not a good tutor.
-Programs like these tend to focus on teaching theory and practice, a tutor with such qualifications will usually have the tools necessary to share and teach important information in a way that is understandable to their students.
+While a firm knowledge of the subject and adequate academic credentials are prerequisites for any qualified tutor, they alone are not enough to make someone a good tutor.
+Programs like these tend to focus on teaching theory and practice, so a tutor with such qualifications will usually have the tools necessary to share and teach important information in a way that is understandable to their students.
 Although certified full-time tutors have an advantage over private tutors who don't have as much experience and qualification, this doesn't mean you're disqualified from the race.